Recognize and Relieve Newborn Acid Reflux

 often cry when put down and may have trouble sleeping.

-it is important to consult your doctor.
+it's crucial to consult your doctor.